 Most annuities stop paying out when you die.
 But some have an option to guarantee payments for 5 or 10 years, even if you die before that time.
 In that case, the remaining guaranteed income could be paid as a lump sum into your estate (minus taxes).
 Some annuities pay a fixed amount for life, while the income from others may change over time.
 They may increase by at a fixed rate, such as 3% a year, or they may change in line with the Retail Price Index (RPI).
 The RPI is a way of comparing the cost of living from year to year to see how much it has changed.

-If you choose to use an Unsecured Pension Plan, you must make other arrangements, such as a lifetime annuity, before the age of 75.
-If you die before retirement (or 'conversion to annuity') the value of your pension will be paid into your estate.
-You can fill out an 'expression of wishes' form so the Trustees know who you want the value to go to.
+If you choose to use an Unsecured Pension Plan, you can now defer taking benefits to which ever age suits you best.
+If you die before retirement (or conversion to annuity) the value of your pension will be paid to your chosen beneficiaries.
+You can fill out an expression of wishes form so the Trustees know who you want the value to go to.

 These organisations can help you with advice or if you have a complaint.

 Helpline: 0300 500 5000 (8am - 8pm Monday to Friday, 9am - 1pm Saturday)

 The Money Advice Service has been set up by the government to provide clear, unbiased advice to help you manage your money.
 Advice and guides on pensions and how to make a complaint are available online or by phone from them.
 You can check if a firm is regulated by the Financial Services Authority (FSA) on their website www.fsa.gov.uk or calling 0845 606 1234.

 Pensions helpline: 0845 601 2923

 Helpline for self employed: 0845 602 7021

 This is an independent voluntary organisation that provides advice on all types of pension and helps with complaints.
 If you need help clarifying your pension entitlements contact TPAS or your local Citizens Advice Bureau (listed under Counselling and Advice in the Yellow Pages).